Amirhossein79e/Neumorphism/README.md

 This attr set elevation for the view and acts like the CardView `card_elevation` attr. whatever it be larger shadows around the view will be larger.

 5. `app:neu_radius="dimension"` :<br/>
-This attr set corner radius for the view and acts like the CardView `card_corner_radius` attr. whatever it be larger bounds of the view will be more rounded.
+This attr set the corner radius for the view and acts like the CardView `card_corner_radius` attr. whatever it be larger bounds of the view will be more rounded.

-in below we have a example usage of the `NeuCardView` in ConstraintLayout .
+below we have an example usage of the `NeuCardView` in ConstraintLayout.

 	<androidx.constraintlayout.widget.ConstraintLayout
 	    xmlns:android="http://schemas.android.com/apk/res/android"